 William Ernest Henley is best remembered for his short poem ‘Invictus’.

 Henley was diagnosed with tuberculosis when he was only 12 years-old.
-Ultimately, he needed a below knee amputation of the left lower limb to treat the disease invading his bones.
+Ultimately, he needed a below knee amputation of the left lower limb to treat the disease invading his bones (see Operation).
 He was on the verge of losing his right leg until he became a patient of the immortal surgeon Joseph Lister.
 He wrote ‘Invictus’ from his hospital bed in 1875.
 After 3 years in hospital, although not cured, he went on to lead a productive life as a poet, literary critic and newspaper editor.